array-split/array_split/docs/source/examples/index.rst

    >>> splitter.split_ends  # stop indices for tile extents
    [array([ 4,  7, 10])]

-Potentially, the methods of the :obj:`array_split.ShapeSplitter` class can be over-ridden in sub-classes in order to customise the splitting behaviour.
+Methods of the :obj:`array_split.ShapeSplitter` class can be over-ridden in sub-classes in order to customise the splitting behaviour.

+.. _splitting-by-number-of-tiles-examples:

 ============================
 Splitting by number of tiles